BondGraphTools/BondGraphTools/docs/guides/installing-on-osx.rst

 ====================================

 A working installation of both Python and Julia is required to use all of BondGraphTools features.
-In this guide we walk step-by-step through the reccomended method of installation.
+In this guide we walk step-by-step through the recommended method of installation.

 Step 1: Instal Homebrew and Python
 ----------------------------------